Alan-Miller/http-mini/rpg/README.md

         * This nested `ul` should have a `className` of `"minions"`.
         * Between the `ul` tags, render the following in curly braces:
           * Call the `map()` method on `army.minions`.
 Inside the `map()` method, pass in a callback function that takes in two parameters representing each minion being mapped over and that minion's index.
 Call these `minion` and `minionIndex`.
           Inside the callback, return a list item.
-Inside the `li` opening tag, give each minion a `key` whose value is the minions's ID, and include also a `className` of `minion`.
+Inside the `li` opening tag, give each minion a `key` whose value is the minions's index, and include also a `className` of `minion`.
           * Between the `li` tags, render `minion.type`.
             <details>
               <summary> <code> minion list item </code> </summary>